 In order to justify the approach to run R100 without atmospheric forcing, R100 was repeated but now including all fluxes at the air-sea interface as provided by the ICON-EU model.
-The results for 26 June of the same parameters as in Fig. 7 are displayed in Fig. 10.
+The results for 26 June for the same parameters as in Fig. 7 are displayed in Fig. 10.

-The patterns of the horizontal velocity (Figs. 7a and Fig. 10a) resemble each other but only in the "high-velocity regimes" west and east of Bornholm.
-Here, the direction of the currents did not change significantly but the maximum speeds increased from 0.32 to about 0.42 ms-1.
+The patterns of the horizontal velocity (Figs. 7a and 10a) resemble each other but only in the "high-velocity regimes" west and east of Bornholm.
+Here, the direction of the currents did not change significantly, but the maximum speeds increased from 0.32 to about 0.42 ms^{-1} .
 In contrast, the pattern in the low-speed pool in the centre of the model domain changed dramatically.
-While there in the no-forcing run the maximum speeds rarely exceeded 0.1 ms-1, the highest speeds are now about twice as high.
-Moreover, the wind stress caused a unidirectional flow to the east as opposed to alternating flow directions in Fig. 7a.
-The atmospheric forcing impacts severely the top-layer relative vorticity patterns (panels b of the respective figures).
-Submesoscale features are no more detectable, i.e. there are no filaments, comma-like "hooks", and circular pools of cyclonic vorticity.
-However, some mesoscale structures are still visible, for instance the large anticyclonic eddy southeast of Bornholm and the small cyclone close to the eastern boundary at about 54°45' N. Overall, the atmospheric forcing acts like a filter that wiped out any structures with scales of less than about 10 km.
+While in the no-forcing run the maximum speeds rarely exceeded 0.1 ms^{-1} , the highest speeds are now about twice as high.
+Moreover, the wind stress caused a unidirectional flow to the east as opposed to the alternating flow directions in Fig. 7a.
+The atmospheric forcing severely impacts the top-layer relative vorticity patterns (panels b of the respective figures).
+Submesoscale features are no longer detectable; i.e. there are no filaments, comma-like hooks, and circular pools of cyclonic vorticity.

+However, some mesoscale structures are still visible, for instance the large anticyclonic eddy southeast of Bornholm and the small cyclone close to the eastern boundary at about $54^{\circ}45'$ N. Overall, the atmospheric forcing acts like a filter that wiped out any structures with scales of less than about 10 km.
 This smoothing effect also removed the Class I divergence patterns (panels c).
-In contrast, the number of small-scale patches (Class III) and their amplitude has increased.
+In contrast, the number of smallscale patches (Class III) and their amplitudes have increased.
 This is also reflected by the vertical velocity (panels d).
 Presumably, the imposed momentum stress enhanced the internal wave activity.

-In summary, not before the atmospheric forcing is switched off, STTPs start to grow.
-This reflects a situation which also occurs in Nature when the wind subsides.
-For instance, applying a high-resolution Princeton Ocean model to the Gulf of Finland, Zhurbas et al. (2008) and Väli et al. (2017) demonstrated that the horizontal eddy viscosity increased and submesoscale cyclonic vortices evolved as soon as the wind slackened.
+In summary, STTPs only start to grow after the atmospheric forcing is switched off.
+This reflects a situation which also occurs in nature when the wind subsides.
+For instance, applying a high-resolution Princeton ocean model to the Gulf of Finland, Zhurbas et al. (2008) and Väli et al. (2017) demonstrated that the horizontal eddy viscosity increased and submesoscale cyclonic vortices evolved as soon as the wind slackened.